Noah-Inocencio/Virtual-Home-Lab/README.md

 - 1 Switch
 - 1 Server (Active Directory)
   - DHCP, DNS
-- 1 End Device Client
+- 2 End Device Clients

 ## Project Description
 The goal of this project is to demonstrate ability to perform network configurations on a small scale such as a home lab, providing connectivity between all the users and users being a part of one domain controller.
-To complete this mini project I will be using GNS3 to create the network topology and configure network devices, and Oracle VirtualBox to configure and run virtual machines specifically for the server and end users.
+To complete this mini project I will be using GNS3 to create the network topology and configure network devices, and Oracle VirtualBox to configure and run virtual machines, specifically for the server and end users.

 ## Outline
 ### Configure Virtual Machines